ZjzMisaka/OMSPL/README.md

    anime characters.
 1. If you wish to add compliments for your favorite anime characters, you must include your own name (or nickname).
-2. If the character already exists, you can append your own name (or nick name) to it.
+2. If the character already exists, you may append your own name (or nick name) to it.

         Main restrictions
 0. Any developer using code covered by this license must first shout out the contents enclosed in quotes in the appendix.
 0.0.
-If you feel embarrassed, you may choose to yell privately at home.
+If you feel embarrassed, you may choose to shout privately at home.
 0.0.0.
 If you really don't want to, just recite it inwardly.

         Appendix